Jesse Lacey: Personal life

 Lacey is the second oldest of seven siblings, one of whom is a teacher.
 Another one of his siblings, Cody Lacey, is in the United States Navy.
-His brother, Jamey Lacey plays in the band Coasta.
+His brother Jamey Lacey is also a musician and was the vocalist of the band Coasta.
 His father is a nurse.
+In 2005, he revealed in an interview that he still lived in his parents' Long Island home.

+Lacey is married to Andrea King.
+They have one child.
+Andrea King had a son from a previous relationship, Miles, who became Lacey's stepson.
+Miles King Lacey died in February 2022, which the Lacey family did not disclose until June 2023.
+Following his death, the Laceys created a charity named Moms Skate Club.

 Prior to forming Brand New, Lacey attended Nassau Community College on Long Island for three years, studying child psychology and elementary education.
 Attending school with fellow musician John Nolan, the two friends had a brief, highly publicized falling out.
 This would lead Lacey to write "Seventy Times 7", which appeared on Brand New's 2001 album Your Favorite Weapon, while Nolan would later write about the dispute from his perspective in the Taking Back Sunday track "There's No I in Team".
 Later, Lacey and his Brand New bandmates stated that the "situation cleaned itself up a lot sooner than most people thought it did", and that the situation had been blown out of proportion by fans and the media.
 Lacey has described fellow musician Kevin Devine as one of his best friends, as well as citing him as a musical influence.

 Lacey has an interest in photography and graphic design, and has had a part in designing and composing artwork for a number of releases by Brand New.

-Lacey is married to Andrea King.
-They have one child, Bowie Charles Lacey.
+Sexual misconduct allegations

 In late 2017, Lacey was accused of sexual misconduct by two women, who alleged the events occurred 15 years prior while they were underage and Lacey was in his early 20s.
-Lacey apologized publicly on Brand New's Facebook page and admitted to having a sex addiction in his past, which he had sought treatment for over a decade before the allegations were brought public.
+Lacey apologized publicly for cheating on Brand New's Facebook page and admitted to having a sex addiction in his past, which he had sought treatment for over a decade before the allegations were brought public.
+He did not acknowledge the alleged age of his accusers in his apology.